oroinc/documentation/commerce/frontstore_guide/index.rst

 .. _frontstore-guide:

-Front Store Guide
+Storefront Guide
 =================

-The following guide is intended as an introduction to the OroCommerce default front store.
+The following guide is intended as an introduction to the OroCommerce default storefront.
 It illustrates how to navigate, browse and interact with the store.

 For a quick orientation, see how to :ref:`Register and Sign in <frontstore-guide--getting-started>` and check out the :ref:`Navigation Basics <frontstore-guide--navigation>`.